justusthane/justusthane.github.io/writings/apple-watch-vapor/index.md

 By then Tawny was on her last legs and couldn't make it through the night without soiling her bed.
 Every night around 2am I would get up, carry her down two flights of stairs, wait outside with her while she went to the bathroom, and carry her back to bed.

-I had recently gotten an Apple Watch and was using the "Vapor" watchface --- an animation[1] of blue and green smoke swirling together and bouncing off the edges of the watch.
+I had recently gotten an Apple Watch and was using the "Vapor" watchface --- an animation[^1] of blue and green smoke swirling together and bouncing off the edges of the watch.
 I don't have the watch anymore and haven't been able to find a good video of it online, but it looked like this:

 ![](apple-watch-watchos-5-face-motion-vapor.jpg)

 For some reason, my most visceral memory of this time is waking up in the night to that captivating, soothing animation[^2].
 It evokes a strange nostalgia for a time that was both turbulent and calm, complicated and simple.

-## Footnotes
 [^1]: I was always slightly disappointed that it was a static animation and not dynamic and random, but I just learned the reason for that: the effects are [physically created and recorded](https://youtu.be/aK7KPw9bLfI?si=1MjmqjG-asBjtufu&t=28).

 [^2]: The stunning [Dlp 1.1](https://www.youtube.com/watch?v=DXU3_PgX8qQ) from William Basinski's *Disintegration Loops* is a near-perfect analog of the feeling this watch face evokes for me.